OUR RECENT POSTS

 Fortunately, certain companies understand.
 They have brought in the power of digital technology and offer passengers the opportunity to place orders directly on their entertainment systems for items presented just as well as on a website, made more attractive by one deal or another, and delivered either directly on board the flight – or, even better, to their homes!

-When we know that it is possible to fit out an airplane with a WiFi portal to which passengers can connect with their own smartphone or tablet, offering some content, such as destination guides, a handful of TV shows, music, and above all the full inventory of on-board sales from snacks to duty-free goods, and all of this for under $20,000… I also wanted to tell that crew member, “Hang in there, in a few months you’ll once again be able to concentrate on the profession in which you excel: the passenger experience!”
+It is now possible to fit out an airplane with a WiFi portal to which passengers can connect with their own smartphone or tablet, or even on a seatback screen, offering also additional revenues from the products & services promotion through native advertising, on the top of onboard sales… I also wanted to tell that crew member, “Hang in there, in a few months you’ll once again be able to concentrate on the profession in which you excel: the passenger experience!”

 Click here to learn more